aygold92/goldberg-tax-law-frontend/docs/edit_page/edit_feature_page.md

 ##### Suspicious Reasons
 On the right side, if not empty, the suspicious reasons returned from the API call should be displayed in a bulleted list inside a red warning icon.

 On the left side, the calculated suspcious reasons should be displayed in a bulleted list inside a red warning icon.
-We will calculate this later; for now return empty list
+We will calculate this later; for now return empty list.

 ##### Statement Details
 Some of the `BankStatement` fields should be displayed in another `ReactGrid` table above the transactions with the keys on the left and values on the right.
-Please treat the keys as a column header based on the guidelines above.
+Please treat the keys as a column header based on the guidelines above, but these are not sortable as they only have 1 value.
 Display the following:
 * Statement Date
 * Account Number
 * Classification (from ClassifiedPdfMetadata)